abhisheksingh0x558/dotfiles/README.md

 - [ ] Explore leaf, general, straight, and cask for emacs
 - [ ] Migrate to neovim 0.11 native lsp completion, native snippet engine, only use snippets templates
 - [ ] Migrate to neovim terminal, project manager, file explorer, formatter, folder, linter and any other native features
+- [ ] Migrate to cosmic once it is stable

 ### Emacs languages
 - [ ] Bash/Sh